qrstuvy/astrologyx/README.md

 ## INSTRUCTIONS

-- Index/public page displays information about what features that signing up would provide
-- Log in to access more features
+- Sign-up and log-in to access more features
-- Logged in users can...
+- Logged in users can view daily horoscopes for different signs

 ## Trello Board